 A landlord is also known as the freeholder.
 It is the person or company that owns the freehold, and from which you take a part of that freehold building and own as a leasehold for a term of years, under certain conditions, including service charges being applied yearly as well as Ground Rent.

 Landlords can appoint a Management Company to manage the blocks within the freehold for which they charge a service charge.
 A management service company is appointed to carry out services, such as maintenance in the building or its grounds (for example, grass cutting, window cleaning etc.).

 Your lender needs someone to act on their behalf during the conveyancing transaction.
 This can be either us acting on behalf of your lender or an independent third-party solicitor acting on behalf of your lender.

 How much are lender lawyer costs?
-Mortgage offers estimate these in their mortgage offer but this is an estimate only.
+Mortgage providers estimate these in their mortgage offer but this is an estimate only.
 Check with your lawyer as they will provide the correct figure for you.
 This applies if you have a lender for your purchase (mortgage).
-This can range between lawyers from £200 to £600, we charge £397.
+Lender lawyer costs can range from £200 to £600.
+We charge £397.

 This is the legal transfer between yourself and the seller.